-- SEAL agenda focus through whole school SEAL target, Collective Worship themes, displays, curriculum objectives in Learning Plans. - Safeguarding Collective Worship to all pupils in September by DSL with follow-up sessions - Role of the Form Tutor and linked staff - Think Twice list updated on a regular basis.
+- Safeguarding Collective Worship to all pupils in September by DSL with follow-up sessions for new starters throughout the year and any member of staff absent - · Role of the Form Tutor and linked staff - Think Twice list updated on a regular basis.
 Profiles looked at by Safeguarding Team at weekly meetings.
 On Pastoral meeting agenda and all staff made aware of names to inform planning and provide support - Collective Worship Themes e.g. Mental Health/CSE/Sexting - Theme Days/ National Awareness Days E.g. Trafficking, Hate Crime, e-safety, Restart Your Heart/ Time to Talk